.

 The Saturday Pre-All Star & All Star Games will be two 25 minute runtime periods.

-The Final All Star Games Sunday will be three 20 minute stoppage periods.
+The Final All Star Games Sunday will be three 20 minute stoppage period.

 STAFF

-OWNER: Greg Odde Head Coach & GM: Scott Langer Assistant Coach: Zach Stepan
+OWNER: Greg Odde Head Coach & GM: Scott Langer Assistant Coach: Eric Hirschhaut & David Mitchell

-President: Aaron Smith Dir. of Player Personnel: Craig Larson Goalie Coach: Kyle Dumba
+President: Aaron Smith Dir. of Player Personnel: Al Dorich Goalie Coach: John Sellie-Hanson

 Athletic Trainer: Bailey Schahn